Father of Sandy Hook victim found dead in apparent suicide: police

 U.S. Senator Richard Blumenthal of Connecticut called Richman a “good friend, a dedicated father, an esteemed researcher.”

-Reporting by Jonathan Allen in New York; Editing by Paul Simao
+Reporting by Jonathan Allen and Peter Szekely in New York; Editing by Paul Simao and Bill Berkrot